 The Audible Picture Show (founded 2003, ongoing) International touring show of audio works by a diversity of visual artists, sound artists, film makers, animators, writers, radio makers and musicians, presented in cinemas. →

 FilmCraft (January 2009) Events & screenings exploring relationships between craft & the moving image, with particular emphasis on textiles.

 Sign Language Cinema (2002-3 & 2006) Journeys into deaf moving image culture, with films, talks, presentations & events at Edinburgh Filmhouse & Glasgow Film Theatre.

 The Sound of Loozak (2001) Audio pieces by a diversity of makers installed in the public toilets of The Arches, Glasgow.

-Amongst other publications, including many magazines and newspapers, Time Out’s 1000 Films to Change Your Life (edited by Simon Cropper 2006) and A History of Experimental Film & Video (A.L.Rees 1999) have featured his work.
+Amongst many other publications, Time Out’s 1000 Films to Change Your Life (edited by Simon Cropper 2006) and A History of Experimental Film & Video (A.L.Rees 1999) have featured his work.

-He has also created film projection for the Scottish Clarinet Quartet.
+He also created digital film projections for the Scottish Clarinet Quartet.

-Matt has worked as a multi-screen club projectionist, an ad-hoc tutor in experimental film, a freelance textile designer for fashion and furnishing (selling designs across Europe, Japan and the USA), a voice-over artist and has created soundtracks for award-winning films.
+Matt has worked as a multi-screen club projectionist, an ad-hoc tutor in experimental film, a freelance textile designer for fashion and furnishing (Europe, Japan and USA), a voice-over artist and created soundtracks for several award-winning films.

 anormalboy [at] gmail [dot] com